dhirajpatra/jobboard/README.md

 email   about   it
 ● email   notification   should   contain   title   and   description   of   submission,   as   well   as   links   to approve   (publish)   or   mark   it   as   a   spam.

+-- PSR 2 standard
+By php-cs-fixer all cotrollers, models and routes files are PSR 2 standard.

+--phpUnit tested